mimiiiren/countries-app/README.md

 ## 💭 Reflections

-**What I learned:** How to create a database, the server and then connect it to the frontend.
+**What I learned:** Building the full PERN stack shifted my perspective from writing isolated components to designing integrated systems.
+I now approach every feature by mapping the entire Data Lifecycle: from the PostgreSQL schema, through the Express API layer, to the React UI.

 **What I'm proud of:** My first complete full-stack app!